French's Mill

 French's Mill is a historic grist mill at the junction of Augusta-Ford Hill and Fairground Roads in Augusta, West Virginia.
 Its main building is a three-story wood-frame building with a metal roof, asphalt siding, and a concrete foundation.
 It was built in 1911 on the site of a c.
 1890s grist mill that was destroyed by fire.
 The mill, which was originally water-powered, was converted to operate by electric power in 1949, and ceased operations in 2000.
 It was also updated in the mid-20th century to accommodated different types of grain, illustrating the evolutionary change of these industrial facilities.

 The mill was listed on the National Register of Historic Places in 2014.

+French's Mill is currently owned by the Croucher family who intend to renovate the historic mill and showcase an art gallery on the first floor, a model train exhibit on the second floor, and a wildlife collection of furs and pelts on the third floor.
+The family currently operates an on-site thrift store with all proceeds going toward the renovation of the mill.